Frostyest/FiveM_Injector/README.md

 ## Usage

-Download the DLL in Release.
+* Download the DLL in Release.
-Use Extreme Injector or Process Hacker
+* Use Extreme Injector or Process Hacker.
-Inject the DLL
+* Inject the DLL.
-Enjoy !
+* Enjoy !

 ## Warning!